Testing RemotePhoto - Start to Finish

 You will see the photos download to a zip file.

-Great work!
 You have successfully walked through the entire online photo submission process!

 You can also test uploading cardholders via Bulk Action.